springwolf/springwolf-core/springwolf-asyncapi/README.md

 ### About

-This library provides a JVM-friendly binding to generate [AsyncAPI document](https://www.asyncapi.com/).
+This library provides a JVM-friendly binding to generate the AsyncAPI spec 3.0.
+The spec 3.0 is documented on [AsyncAPI](https://www.asyncapi.com/) in a human friendly way, with [AsyncAPI spec & examples](https://github.com/asyncapi/spec) being the concrete specification.

-It allows to create specifications for AsyncAPI from code.
+All bindings are documented in a separate [AsyncAPI Bindings](https://github.com/asyncapi/bindings) repo.
+This repo contains example files, which are heavily used in the tests to ensure conformity of this library to the AsyncAPI spec.

-Even when this library can be use by any JVM system, it's main goal is to support Springwolf-Core.
+Even when this library can be used by any JVM system, it's main goal is to support Springwolf-Core.

 ### Usage